(That’s Bob up there, he is the first monster I ever made. He says hi too.)

 Every Spacecat monster begins slowly.

 I start with a small piece of clay and spend time getting to know the creature as it takes shape.
 Monsters are hand-built and sculpted piece by piece.
-Little details are formed, adjusted, and attached by hand until the monster starts to reveal who they are.
+Little details are created and attached by hand until the monster starts to reveal themselves.

-Once the sculpture is complete, the monster rests and dries before its first trip into the kiln.
-After that, I carefully paint and glaze each one by hand.
+Once the sculpture is complete, the monster rests and dries before being hand painted with underglaze.
+After that, they travel into the kiln to bake and then cool.
+Once they are bisque fired, I carefully glaze each one by hand.
 (No dunking here.
 Dunking upsets them, nobody likes being dunked.)
+After the glaze firing, I often add gold luster or Mother of Pearl and fire them once more (yup, three firings!).

 Many small choices, layers of color, and tiny moments of attention slowly bring the monster fully to life.

-From the first handful of clay to the final firing, a monster may take several weeks to complete.
+From the first handful of clay to the final firing, and depending on size, a monster may take several weeks to complete.

 The Spacecat Philosophy